 Staff spoken with confirmed that they were familiar with organisational and management structure and with their lines of professional accountability.
 Staff were aware of their individual responsibility in relation to raising concerns.
-Residents were aware of the roles of staff within the home and who to speak with if they wanted advice or had any issues or concerns.

-The registered manager confirmed that the home was operated in accordance with the regulatory framework.
-Inspection of the premises confirmed that the home's certificate of registration and employer's liability insurance certificate were displayed.
+The registered manager confirmed that the home operated in accordance with the regulatory framework.
+Inspection of the premises confirmed that the home's certificate of registration and employers liability insurance certificate were displayed.